See more pictures of Symonds Bay here:

 Symonds Bay is about 0.5 miles (0.8 km) wide and provides a landing on the north coast of Biorka Island, Alaska.
 The bay has one of the few white sand beaches in Southeast Alaska, as well as a government wharf managed by the Federal Aviation Administration.
 The bay was named by the U.S. Coast and Geodetic Survey for Lieutenant Frederick Martin Symonds, of the U.S. Navy, who surveyed the bay in 1879 with Master G.C.
 Hanus.

 Fort Pierce was a defense installation that occupied 462 acres (187 ha) on Biorka Island.
 The U.S. Navy installed a wireless telegraph station on the island in 1909.
 During World War II the U.S. Army acquired the property and began construction of a coastal defense battery that included two 6-inch gun emplacements and support facilities.
 However, construction was abandoned in 1944 and the guns were never installed, but other structures were completed, including a concrete command bunker, concrete vaults for fuel storage, 16 Quonset huts, a mess hall, infirmary, power facility, and a radar installation.
 The U.S. Coast Guard operated a LORAN Station here from 1952 to 1980.
 Today, the National Weather Service operates a Doppler Radar and the Federal Aviation Administration maintains a navigation facility.
-A wharf and landing in Symonds Bay serves these operations.
+A wharf and landing in Symonds Bay serve these operations.
 Read more here and here.
-Click on the picture below, or use this link to download the latest version of the CoastView app to explore more of Symonds Bay and Biorka Island.
+Download the latest version of the CoastView app and explore more of Symonds Bay and Biorka Island here: